dandi/handbook/docs/01_introduction.md

 | Neurotechnology is evolving and requires changes to metadata and data storage. | DANDI works with community members to improve data standards and formats. |
 | Consolidating and creating robust algorithms (e.g. spike sorting) requires varied data sources. | DANDI provides access to many different datasets. |

-## Properties of DANDI

-Data identifiers - The archive provides persistent identifiers for versioned datasets and assets, thus improving reproducibility of neurophysiology research.

-Data storage - Cloud-based platform on AWS.
-Data are available from a public S3 bucket.
-Data from embargoed datasets are available from a private bucket to owners only.

-Type of data - The archive accepts cellular neurophysiology data including electrophysiology, optophysiology, and behavioral time-series, and images from immunostaining experiments and other associated data (e.g., participant information, MRI or other modalities).

-Accepted Standards and Data File Formats - NWB (HDF5), BIDS (NIfTI, JSON, PNG, OME.BTF, OME.ZARR)